dannycuevas/devops-engineering/README.md

 - May these handy notes in all the different topics serve me as a guide throughtout my carreer, and maybe also as reference to others as well

-- If any doubts, or just want to collaborate with me, just contact me via linkedin, or here
+- If any doubts, or just want to collaborate with me, just contact me via linkedin or here, it would be nice to see this project grow and help many more people

+- So...
+ALL COLLABORATION IS WELCOME (:

 Cheers!